 Resource Wende

-The Covid pandemic and the war in Ukraine have served as a wakeup call in many areas, but most of all brought the realisation that the European societies are very much dependent on resources that are mainly produced abroad.
-The obvious first reaction is to implement measures that improve supply chain security (diversification of suppliers, increased autonomy, strategic stocks and circular economy), so we can continue the growth paradigm.
-These are indeed important initial measures to limit the risks.
-However, when taking a closer look at the numbers of sustainable production levels and growing worldwide resources demand, it becomes clear there will be a resource gap in the near future.
-Any attempt to increase and secure the supply for one continent, will have repercussions for other parts of the world.
+The Covid pandemic and the war in Ukraine have served as a wakeup call in many areas, but most of all brought the realization that modern societies are very much dependent on resources that are produced all over the world.
+The obvious first reaction is to implement measures to improve supply chain security (such as the EU Critical Raw Materials act and the US Inflation Reduction Act).
+Although these measures look like a solution in the short run, they are disastrous for climate change, biodiversity loss and resource availability in the near future.
+Any attempt to increase and secure the supply for one country, will be at the expense of other nations and obviously leads to additional geopolitical tension.

 The Resource Wende promotes a transition from a Winner Takes It All towards a Common Future scenario, to ensure a healthy future for all current and future life on earth.
-The programme looks at resource scarcity on a systemic level and aims to incorporate the outcome of expert thinking in all sustainability transitions in the Netherlands and beyond.
+The program looks at scenarios to decrease the materials footprint of high-income countries, allowing low-income countries to grow to an average footprint level over time.

 Resource Wende Coalition